The Open Targets Platform allows prioritisation of drug targets based on the strength of their association with a disease.

 Expression Atlas score (normalised p-value, normalised expression fold change and normalised percentile rank)

-Europe PMC (weighting document sections, sentence locations and title for full text articles and abstracts (Kafkas et al 2016))
+Europe PMC (weighted document sections, sentence locations and title for full text articles and abstracts (Kafkas et al 2016))

-Once we have the scores for each evidence, we calculate an overall score for a data type (e.g. Genetic associations).
+Once we have the scores for each evidence, we calculate an overall score for a data source (e.g. Genomics England PanelAPP) followed by a score for a data type (e.g. Genetic associations).
 In this step, we take into account that although multiple occurrences of evidence can suggest a strong association, the inclusion of further new evidence should not have a great impact on the overall score.
-For this reason, we calculate the sum of the harmonic progression of each score and adjust the contribution of each of them using a heuristic weighting.
-Throughout this process, the value of the score is always capped at 1, the most confident association.
+For this reason, we calculate the sum of the harmonic progression of each score and adjust the contribution of each of them using a heuristic weight.

-The current scoring framework is a modified version of the original one described in "Open Targets: a platform for therapeutic target identification and validation".
-We now compute the direct relationships between targets and diseases taking into account a sigmoid scaling on the number of expression studies (for RNA Expression) and PubMed IDs (for Text mining) to remove additional spurious relationships.
+Our current scoring framework is a modified version of the original one described "Open Targets: a platform for therapeutic target identification and validation" and it is available on GitHub.

-We will continue to explore and work on alternative statistical models to keep providing robust scoring systems for target-disease associations.
-For further discussion, please email our Support team.
+We will continue to explore and work on alternative statistical models to keep providing robust scoring systems for our target-disease associations.